jacluff1/djakToolbox/README.md

 ```bash
 ./update.sh <args>
 ```
-where <args> are the names of any packages you would like to build where <args> are optional arguments used to update djakToolbox.
+where args are the names of any packages you would like to build